 - double vision

 Types of Orbital Blowout Fractures

 Orbital blowout fractures are classified on the basis of location (back or front), size (big or small), tissue or muscle entrapped in fracture, bone displaced or not, and accompanying symptoms such as eye position, pain, and double vision.

 A simple orbital blowout fracture may cause minimal double vision minimal interference with eye movements.
 Such fractures can be easily treated without any long-term effects.
 Treatments include use of ice to decrease swelling, avoidance of noise blowing, decongestants to help drainage of fluid and blood accumulating in the sinuses, oral antibiotics, and oral steroids.
 In more severe cases, surgery may be necessary.

 St. Louis Car Crash Attorney

 If you have sustained an orbital blowout fracture in a car accident, chances are that you will require extensive treatment.
-Consult a St. Louis auto crash attorney to help you recover appropriate damages for your injuries.
+Consult a St. Louis car crash attorney to help you recover appropriate damages for your injuries.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242.